schatzlab/biomedicalresearch2021/assignments/assignment4/README.md

 To answer the following questions, use a WDL file to run the required tools.
 You should use one task per computational question.
 Please include your WDL file in your submission.

 - 2a.
 You are able to narrow down the SNP to a specific region in chromosome 11.
 Using BWA-MEM, align their FASTQ files to the provided reference file.
 How many reads does each file have and how many are successfully mapped?
 [Hint: Use `samtools flagstat`.]
+Please note that BWA-MEM2 is not installed on the `wga-essentials` Docker image.
+You can use [this Docker image](https://hub.docker.com/r/szarate/bwa-mem2) instead (in the "runtime" field of the WDL task, list it as `szarate/bwa-mem2`).

 - 2b.
 How many SNPs and indels does each file have?
 [Hint: Sort the SAM file first.
 Then, call variants with `freebayes`.
 Summarize using `bcftools stats`.]